 That isn’t to say that you shouldn’t hire a tree lopper if the job calls for it, but you need to be sure you need a tree lopper rather than an arborist.

 What Does an Arborist Do?

 An arborist is essentially a tree doctor.
 They’ll take a holistic approach to the health of your trees and your garden before they start chopping and pruning.
-They’ll assess the health of your tree, they layout of your garden and how they can tailor their service to your desired outcomes.
+They’ll assess the health of your tree, the layout of your garden, and how they can tailor their service to your desired outcomes.